You are here

 Use your own filename in place of the example fred, and your own DICE username in place of user, and remember to type that dot . character.

 The first time you use scp, you will be asked to approve a fingerprint.
-This is easy - just check that the fingerprint it shows you is mentioned on our External login (ssh) servers page.
+This is easy - just check that the fingerprint it shows you is mentioned in our list of official key fingerprints.
 We always publish our ssh server fingerprints there.

 Next page